 Prepare and administer homework and/or tests in order to evaluate student’s progress.

 Meet with parents/guardians to discuss children’s progress and determine a course of action if needed.

-Collect, organize, and share assessment and placement data for Grades 1-5.
+Collect, organize, interpret, and share assessment and placement data for Grades 1-5.

 Serve as a liaison between the Lower School and the Middle School Math Department and support the 5th to 6th grade transition and placement process for students.

 Support teachers with professional development and curriculum implementation.

 Facilitate and lead curriculum growth efforts including the documentation to support vertical alignment and grade level curriculum mapping.

 Oversee the use of technology programs used across grade levels in math.

 Lead parent workshops to articulate the vision of the mathematics program at Pegasus.

 Serve on the Instructional Leadership Team and work closely with the Lower School Director, Auxiliary Programs Director, School Psychologist, Reading Specialist, Technology Coach, and Instructional Coach to advise and support the shared work of supporting Lower School students and teachers.